 Victims of accidents or crimes may think that there’s plenty of time to pursue a case.
 That would depend on the state in which they live, due to the limited time that the law allows to file a case.
 This term is called the statute of limitations.

 The statute of limitations also depends on the severity of the case.
 However, it does not apply to severe crimes such as crimes against humanity, war crimes, violent crimes, among others.
 The statutes were put in place to ensure that a fair trial ensues and pursues the evidence before it is destroyed.
+Let’s take Florida for example.
+The statute of limitations in that state for a personal injury accident is usually 4 years.

 How The Statute Of Limitations Works.